 In actual fact, these alleged anomalies and impossibilities exist only in the opinion of people who are not experts in the relevant fields.
 Anyone who is professionally involved in photography, space technology or astronomy knows very well that what a layman might consider strange or implausible is instead exactly what science expects to occur in the unfamiliar environment of space and on the Moon.

 Only incompetent amateurs question the authenticity of the Moon missions.
-In over forty years, no real expert has ever raised documented doubts.
+In all the decades that have passed since the Apollo program, no real expert has ever raised documented doubts.

 On the contrary, many of the apparent anomalies actually authenticate the visual record of the Apollo missions, as explained by Dennis Muren, winner of six Academy Awards for the visual effects of movies such as Jurassic Park, Terminator 2, The Abyss, E.T. and Star Wars: